se-buw/abt/README.md

 my_turtle_behavior.cpp

-my_turtle_behavior implements a basic Behavior tree (BT) which inherits from behaviortree_cpp C++ package.
+my_turtle_behavior implements a Behavior tree (BT) which inherits from behaviortree_cpp C++ package.
 This file executes a BT by traversing the xml file /behavior_trees/my_turtle_behavior.xml.
 As the BT is executed the turtlesim node is controlled to trace the path in a hexagon fashion.

 The behavior tree is stored in the xml as follows: